valueflows/valueflows/README.md

 ![combo flow](https://docs.google.com/drawings/d/1Sm389PH04BS_gvrvPD7_idGf-EdZmD2mhRiNl3V26a8/pub?w=746&h=674)

-### Activity
+### Communication

-An `Activity` is a message within a ['conversation for action'](http://conversationsforaction.com/cfa-playground) ("what you can say about what you can do"), with the following (known) categories:
+A `Communication` is a message within a ['conversation for action'](http://conversationsforaction.com/cfa-playground) ("what you can say about what you can do"), with the following (known) categories:

-from https://github.com/valueflows/valueflows/issues/62#issuecomment-152401068, i propose we formalize the concept of communication within a conversation for action as a `Conversation`, then rename and split out the sub-types of conversations:

 - **Intent**: [express wish for transaction](https://github.com/valueflows/intent)
 - **Plan**: express commitment (promise, schedule) to do transaction